 - If the author’s explanation is unacceptable and it seems that serious unethical conduct has taken place, the matter is referred to the Publication Committee via Editorial Office.
 After deliberation, the Committee will decide whether the case is sufficiently serious to warrant a ban on future submissions.

-- Notification will be sent to corresponding author and any work by the author responsible for the violation or any work these persons coauthored that is under review by AET journal will be rejected immediately.
+- Notification will be sent to corresponding author and any work by the author responsible for the violation or any work these persons coauthored that is under review by AET will be rejected immediately.

-- The authors are prohibited from serving on AET editorial board and serving as a reviewer for
+- The authors are prohibited from serving on Advances in Environmental Technology (AET), editorial board and serving as a reviewer for

 - In serious cases of fraud that result in retraction of the article, a retraction notice will be published in the journal and will be linked to the article in the online version.
 The online version will also be marked “retracted” with the retraction date.